-Whether in one of the many art history offerings or in the studio disciplines, our students develop the ability to think critically, to master core principles, and to distinguish themselves in a variety of visual and academic fields.
-Those students who choose to pursue advanced study within the arts are thoroughly grounded within their respective disciplines and possess the knowledge and skills necessary to perform at nationally recognized levels of excellence.
+In the numerous art history offerings and in the multiple studio disciplines, you will develop the ability to think critically, to master core principles, and to distinguish yourself in a variety of visual and academic fields.
+Those of you who choose to pursue advanced study within studio art or art history will be thoroughly grounded within your chosen discipline and prepared to enter highly competitive and nationally-recognized graduate programs.

 The department offers a BA in both Art History and Studio Art, and the BFA in Studio Art, the professional undergraduate degree, with separate concentrations in each of seven studios.
 There are minors available in both studio and art history.

-Professor and Chair of the Department of Art and Art History
+Come to Baylor and join us in the Department of Art and Art History!